1travelintexan/prisma/README.md

 ### It also creates a new Prisma client but you will need to install the prisma client library with this command.

+### You install the client after you migrate the schema

 ```
 npm i @prisma/client
 ```